-They don’y make their money from your monthly subscriptions, they make their money by selling supplements.
-And they do this by packing every single month’s publication with a gigantic mass of advertisements and bogus articles which are written purely for the purpose of promoting a particular supplement.
+They don’t make their money from your monthly subscriptions, and they make their money by selling supplements.
+And they do this by packing every month’s publication with a gigantic mass of advertisements and bogus articles written purely to promote a particular supplement.

 Don’t believe me?
 Do the research…

-Muscle magazines are not reliable sources of information, because all of the strategies you read about are specifically manipulated to get you to buy more supplements.
+Muscle magazines are unreliable sources of information because all of the strategies you read about are specifically manipulated to get you to buy more supplements.

 You need reliable information that you can trust.
-Building an impressive body is hard enough, but when you combine it with all the lies and fraud in the supplement industry, you have a real problem on your hands.
+Building an impressive body is hard enough, but when you combine it with all the lies and fraud in the supplement industry, you have a real problem.

-I’m going to get a bit more detailed now and reveal the 5 fundamental flaws that render the majority of fitness supplements out there nearly useless…
+I will get a bit more detailed now and reveal the five fundamental flaws that render most fitness supplements out there nearly useless…

 1. They use ineffective ingredients that are not backed by reliable research